the fp is money-duty-free

 Kenyan Shilling (KES; symbol KSh) = 100 cents.
 Notes are in denominations of KSh1,000, 500, 200, 100 and 50.
 Coins are in denominations of KSh20, 10 and 5.

 Mastercard and Visa are widely accepted; American Express and Diners Club less so.
-Major hotels now also accept payment by credit card, as do major safari companies, travel agencies and restaurants.
-Almost every bank now has an ATM, and they are increasingly being installed at petrol stations.
+Major hotels accept payment by credit card, as do major safari companies, travel agencies and restaurants.
+ATMs are common.

 Currency can be exchanged at the major banks, bureaux de change or authorised hotels.
 The banks at Jomo Kenyatta International Airport and Moi International Airport have 24-hour exchange services.
 The easiest currencies to exchange are US Dollars, Pounds Sterling and Euros.